-1.1 Adding your music system to your Linn account
+1.1 The Linn account

 Navigate to the Linn account webpage, as shown below, in your browser of choice.
 If you have already created a Linn account, enter your credentials and click on the Log in button; otherwise, click on the Sign-up for a Linn account link and follow the instructions to create a Linn account.